dansmyers/Simulation/README.md

 | 3 or fewer   | F |

 **To raise your grade above a B**, you can complete **challenge projects**.
 My goal is to offer four challenge projects if the schedule allows, but there will be at least three.
 Satisfactory completion of each one will raise your final grade by a fraction of a letter.
-If you lose points for any reason, you can complete a challenge project to counteract what you've lost.
+If you lose points for any reason, you can complete a challenge project to make up for what you've lost.

 Here is the complete points table, including the challenge projects.